Measuring axion gradients with photon interferometry (MAGPI): Reach

+Finally on this point, we note that even with the more conservative RF assumptions, the shot-noise limited sensitivity for the RF cavities is still mildly dominated by the thermal vibrational noise estimate, although (as discussed in the next section) the latter may possibly be mitigated by co-metrology techniques.

-\figref{fig:sensitivity} also shows where the axion bare mass may need to be tuned against the quantum correction $\delta m^2 \sim \gB^2 \Lambda^2 / (8\pi^2)$, where $\Lambda$ is a UV cutoff scale, to maintain a light axion, assuming that $\gA$ is fixed at current bounds.
+Because the scalar coupling breaks the axion shift symmetry, \figref{fig:sensitivity} also shows where the axion bare mass may need to be tuned against the resulting quantum correction $\delta m^2 \sim \gB^2 \Lambda^2 / (8\pi^2)$, where $\Lambda$ is a UV cutoff scale, to maintain a light axion, assuming that $\gA$ is fixed at current bounds.